| | Volume 2, Issue 2, January, 2005

 Your thumb will only be playing on beats 1,2,3,4, alternating

-between primary and alternate (root and fifth). |
+between primary and alternate (root and fifth). | This is basic guitar stuff most everyone knows.

 You should work toward being able to play the primary and alternate